contentful/integration-frontend-toolkit/README.md

 ### When you are ready to publish a new component, for now, it is imperative that you do the following:

-Add the new component to the src/index.js file.
+1. Add the new component to the src/index.js file.

+2. Run:

 ```sh
 npm run build
 ```

-And include the dist file within the PR itself. (this will be automated in the future ideally)
+3. And include the dist file within the PR itself. (this will be automated in the future ideally)

-Lastly follow standard Semantic Versioning commit messages (when you squash or commit to master) in order to version the package correctly.
+4. Lastly follow standard Semantic Versioning commit messages (when you squash or commit to master) in order to version the package correctly.

 Examples: